bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 ## Steps to request quota increase
 As part of our ongoing efforts to optimize resource allocation across our OpenShift environments, we request teams seeking a quota increase to provide detailed justifications.
 This structured approach ensures that all requests are evaluated fairly and resources are used efficiently.

+It is important to note that any requests for **quota decreases** are automatically approved.

 ### Step 1: Access the Platform Product Registry
 Access the [Platform Product Registry](https://registry.developer.gov.bc.ca/) and use the dashboard of your chosen product to adjust the quota.